"Jesus replied, You are in error because you do not know the Scriptures.'" — Matthew 22:29

 Introduction to Biblical Literature is a basic Bible facts course.
 That course was designed to help students acquire key Bible facts and grasp the narrative running through Scripture, material that is foundational to the Biblical interpretation and Christian doctrine courses.

-This news story on Biblical illiteracy illustrates why SNU students are required to take must take a Bible course.
+These two stories on Biblical illiteracy illustrates why SNU students are required to take must take a Bible course.

-originally by Clayton Hardiman, Religion News Service
+by Clayton Hardiman, Religion News Service, with some minor editing

 For comedians, there are subjects that are almost too easy -- sure things that guarantee a laugh.
-For one host of a late night television show, it was people's knowledge of the Bible.
+For one host of a late-night television show, it was people's knowledge of the Bible.
 During one television show, the host moved through his audience asking people what they knew about the Bible.
 "Name one of the Ten Commandments," he said.

 "God helps those who help themselves?" someone ventured.